Michal78900/MapEditorReborn/README.md

 | **scale** | si | `mpr.scale` | Changes the scale of the selected object. |

 # Limitations
-- **You can't spawn doors inside the Facility.** This is related to a certain bug which crashes all the clients (players) when the door is spawned.
-This may change in 11.0 Parabellum Update.
-- Spawned Workstations aren't actually functional - you can't modify weapons with them.
-This also may change in 11.0 Parabellum Update.
 - For now, you can only modify the position, rotation and a object's scale via commands.
 Rest of the values can be only changed directly in the map's file.
 -  To select Item/Player/Ragdoll spawn points, you need to use `mp showindicators` first, and shot their indicators to select them.